rlibre/template-server/README.md

 ## Prerequisite:
   1. you need node & npm installed on the machine.
   2. you should have visual studio code installed
+  3. on windows you must use git bash terminal

 ## installation
 To install this template, do not clone it but use instead